Caroline Sewell & Kiya Williams

 “This needs to stop…we cannot be a campus that is a part of this,” said Rebecca Knockemus, a junior human nutrition major and organizer of Winthrop Students for Survivors.

-“I wanted to join Winthrop Students for Change after seeing that it was being organized by some seniors at Winthrop and especially after seeing the Johnsonian article that came out a few weeks ago and how that was handled by (President George) Hynd and other higher ups with just fluff emails and meaningless words rather than action.
-I knew that I wanted to get involved in any way possible,” Ainsley McCarthy, a freshman mass communication major.
+“I wanted to join Winthrop Students for Change after seeing that it was being organized by some seniors at Winthrop and especially after seeing the Johnsonian article that came out a few weeks ago and how that was handled by (interim President George) Hynd and other higher ups, with just fluff emails and meaningless words rather than action.
+I knew that I wanted to get involved in any way possible,” Ainsley McCarthy, a freshman mass communication major and organizer of the group, said.

 “I saw that nothing was really being done and I wanted to see change and when I was given the opportunity to make change, I jumped at it,” said Grayce Kellam, an art major and organizer of WU Students for Change.